robert-blankenship/melodic/design.md

 ## Bringing it together
 At first, the program will just output a visual representation of the melody.
-./melody-writer --scale C --mode major a0 a1 g#0 e0 f#0 g#0 a0
+./melody-writer --key C --scale major a0 a1 g#0 e0 f#0 g#0 a0